AngoraFuzzer/Angora/docs/troubleshoot.md

 ## Runtime errors

 - Failed to find any branches during dry run: Ensure the binary is instrumented and the input directory is populated.
-Otherwise no branches can found.
+Otherwise no branches can be found.